swaptacular/swpt_accounts/protocol.rst

    The moment at which the transfer was committed.

 committed_amount : int64
-   TODO: change the name?
-   The increase in the account principal which the transfer caused.
+   The increase in the affected account's principal which the transfer caused.
 It can be positive (increase), or negative (decrease), but it MUST NOT be zero.

 other_party_identity : string
+   TODO: improve description
    A string which (along with ``debtor_id``) identifies the other party in the transfer.
 When ``committed_amount`` is positive, this is the sender; when ``committed_amount`` is negative, this is the